Math Professional Development Workshop Offerings

 This package explores meaningful strategies for taking math learning outside.
 Educators work together to utilize and create resources for teaching Numeracy in Nature.
 See examples and read examples of educators’ experiences with Numeracy in Nature here.

-• Educators first explore the implementation of each toolkit with colleagues, watch sample videos of thinking classrooms in action, experience tasks together as a learner, and reflect on potential implementation.
+This package engages math educators in exploring the research and practices in Peter Liljedahl’s Building Thinking Classrooms.
+Educators explore the implementation of each toolkit with colleagues, watch sample videos of thinking classrooms in action, experience tasks together as learners, and reflect on ongoing implementation.

 MMSA offers mathematics professional learning consulting to support educators in identifying strategies and classroom practices to identify unfinished student learning and confidently begin the process of learning recovery – moving student learning forward.
 Teachers will be better equipped to develop their students’ mathematical mindsets, which data suggest leads to improved student persistence.
 The learning series offers four content pathway options.